-Forward reconsideration requests for disability-related decisions to Operations, Reconsideration.
-The Reconsideration Section will handle these cases.

-Contact the Chief of the Reconsideration Section by e-mail (Outlook) or telephone (x4621) to advise that a reconsideration involving a TERI or CAL claim is being submitted.

-- If an individual is not satisfied with a reconsideration decision and files a formal appeal, contact the Bureau of Hearings and Appeals by e-mail (Outlook) or telephone (x4946) to advise that an appeal involving TERI or CAL claim is being submitted. - Do not unnecessarily delay the transmission of any TERI or CAL claim material.
+- Forward reconsideration requests for disability-related decisions to Operations, Reconsideration.
+The Reconsideration Section will handle these cases. - Contact the Chief of the Reconsideration Section by e-mail (Outlook) or telephone to advise that a reconsideration involving a TERI or CAL claim is being submitted.
+(See Communications Reference Chart on Boardwalk for contact information.) - If an individual is not satisfied with a reconsideration decision and files a formal appeal, contact the Bureau of Hearings and Appeals by e-mail (Outlook) or telephone to advise that an appeal involving TERI or CAL claim is being submitted.
+(See Communications Reference Chart on Boardwalk for contact information.) - Do not unnecessarily delay the transmission of any TERI or CAL claim material.
 Indicate on transmittal cover sheet what evidence is being submitted and what evidence, if any, is outstanding and continues to be developed for.
 In addition, show that same information in an E-mail to either the Reconsideration section group inbox or the hearings officer handling the claim.